And I Love You So (film)

-And I Love You So is a 2009 Philippine romantic drama film produced by Star Cinema, starring Bea Alonzo, Sam Milby and Derek Ramsay.
-This film reunites Alonzo and Milby who previous starred together in Close to You (2006).
-The film is directed by Laurenti Dyogi, and celebrates the 16th year of Star Cinema.
+And I Love You So is a 2009 Philippine romantic drama film directed by Laurenti Dyogi and starring Bea Alonzo, Sam Milby and Derek Ramsay.
+This film reunites Alonzo and Milby who previously starred together in Close to You (2006).
+Produced by Star Cinema, the film was released in celebration of the studio's 16th anniversary.
 The film describes the feeling of forbidden love for another person when that love may not be forbidden at all.

 The film was well received by critics and was nominated for different film and entertainment awards.